conan-io/conan-io.github.io/_posts/2025-04-21-Conan-Github-Action.markdown

         fi
 ```

 This workflow will run every night at 01:00 a.m.
-UTC and will install the latest version of the project using Conan.
+UTC and will install the latest version of Conan.
 It will also scan the Conan packages listed in the `conanfile.py` expected for vulnerabilities and upload the report as an artifact.
 The `conanfile.py` is expected to be present in the same repository.
-Finally, it will check if there are any **high** severity vulnerabilities and fail the workflow if any are found.
+Finally, it will check if there are any **high** severity vulnerabilities in the json result and fail the workflow if any are found.

 ## Conclusion

-In this article, we have explored how to use the Conan GitHub Action to speed up your GitHub workflow and improve the efficiency of your CI/CD pipeline.
-The Conan GitHub Action is a powerful tool that can help you automate the installation and configuration of Conan in your workflows, making it easier to manage dependencies and build your projects.
+The Conan GitHub Action streamlines dependency management and security scanning in your CI/CD workflows.
+It helps you automate Conan installation and configuration, making your builds faster and more reliable.
 For further documentation reading, please check the [Conan GitHub Action documentation](https://docs.conan.io/2/integrations/github.html).
-In case of any questions, bugs and feature requests, please file a [issue](https://github.com/conan-io/setup-conan/issues).
+In case of any questions, bugs and feature requests, please file a [issue](https://github.com/conan-io/setup-conan/issues) to its official repository.